fmaume/vitrine_web/index.md

 ### Marketing hack
 Use some automation to get a hedge against your competitors.
-- Easily get easily listing of relevant Facebook
+- Easily get listing of relevant Facebook
 - Easily get listing of relevant LinkedIn groups
 - Identify influencers thanks to data mining on Twitter & Quora.
 - Identify medium blog in your niche
-- Get tailor target audience
+- Get tailored target audience